xzyaoi/uzh-info2-cheatsheet/src/preface.md

 ## What is this?

-The Info-2 cheatsheet is intended to be a **non-exhaustive** collection of what you need to know about data structures and algorithms.
+This cheatsheet aims to help students study the Informatics-II (data structure and algorithm) course at University of Zurich.

 ## How it works?